-This simple decision model can be expanded to one in which opportunities for education and work exist in the home country and abroad [1].
-Theoretically, individuals first chose where to live and work based on where their net incomes will be maximized and then decide whether, and where, to pursue their education.
+This simple decision model can be expanded to one in which opportunities for education and work exist in the home country and abroad [2].
+Theoretically, individuals first choose where to live and work based on where their net incomes will be maximized and then decide whether, and where, to pursue their education.
 As such, decisions about migration for education are driven by expected labor market opportunities.

 In turn, studying abroad may affect an individual’s labor market outcomes in several ways:

-by facilitating integration into the host country’s labor market through the acquisition of host country-specific skills, such as language skills.
+by facilitating integration into the host country’s labor market through the acquisition of host-country-specific skills, such as language skills;

-by making it easier for to obtain work visas in the host country through the acquisition of job skills and qualifications highly sought in the host country.
+by making it easier for to obtain work visas in the host country through the acquisition of job skills and qualifications highly sought in the host country;

-by improving labor market outcomes of those who return to their home countries to work after studying abroad and gaining relevant work experience.
+by improving the labor market outcomes of those who return to their home countries to work after studying abroad and gaining relevant work experience.

-The decision to study abroad is determined in this model by the costs of education in both countries, the differences in the returns to skills in both countries, and the costs of (return) migration – including nonfinancial costs such as family circumstances.
+The decision to study abroad is determined in this model by the costs of education in both countries, the differences in the returns on skills in both countries, and the costs of (return) migration—including non-financial costs such as family circumstances.

 But what does the empirical evidence say?
 What policies affect the decision of international migrants to study abroad and the decision to stay in the host country after graduation or to return home?
-How do migrants influence nonmigrants in their home countries and natives in the host countries?
+How do migrants influence non-migrants in their home countries and natives in the host countries?

-Costs and quality of higher education
+<B>Costs and quality of higher education

 International students consider the relative costs, quality, and access to higher education when making their decisions.
-While questionnaire evidence suggests that the comparatively high cost of education in the United States is a major obstacle to migration, behavior seems to show otherwise.
-In a study of the determinants of student migration from 203 countries to 13 host countries, tuition fees had no significant effect on international enrollment [2].
-This result is surprising considering that the empirical evidence suggests that a $1,000 increase in annual tuition fees reduces the participation of U.S.-born students by 3–5 percentage points.
+While questionnaire evidence suggests that the comparatively high cost of education in the US is a major obstacle to migration, behavior seems to show otherwise.
+In a study of the determinants of student migration from 203 countries to 13 host countries, tuition fees had no significant effect on international enrollment [3].
+This result is surprising considering that the empirical evidence suggests that a $1,000 increase in annual tuition fees reduces the participation of US-born students by 3–5 percentage points.
 (Estimates for European-born students tend to be smaller.)

 Tuition fees may have no significant effect on the demand for higher education by international students because tuition fees represent a smaller share of the total costs than they do for native students, especially when grants and other forms of aid are available.
 In contrast, international students do care about the perceived quality of higher education (such as the number of institutions in the top tiers of international rankings).
-Indeed they may be more sensitive than native students to information regarding the quality of institutions.
+Indeed, they may be more sensitive than native students to information regarding the quality of institutions.

-Returns to skills
+<B>Returns on skills

-The student migration model predicts that international students are attracted by the higher returns to education in the host country.
-An empirical test of this model that looked at demand in 2003/04 for student visas to the United States concluded that “students from low-wage countries seek schooling in high-wage countries as a means of augmenting their chances of obtaining a high-wage job in those countries” [1].
+The student migration model predicts that international students are attracted by the higher returns on education in the host country.
+An empirical test of this model that looked at demand in 2003–2004 for student visas to the US concluded that “students from low-wage countries seek schooling in high-wage countries as a means of augmenting their chances of obtaining a high-wage job in those countries” [2].

-Migrants usually have lower earnings than natives, especially on arrival, because their home country–acquired skills have lower returns in the host country.
-This is probably due to uncertainty about the quality of foreign qualifications and to migrant’s poorer language skills.
+Migrants usually have lower earnings than natives, especially on arrival, because their home-country-acquired skills have lower returns in the host country.
+This is probably due to uncertainty about the quality of foreign qualifications and to migrants’ poorer language skills.
 This penalty is typically lower for qualifications obtained in other developed countries.